Ryeberg Curators

 - Nyla Matuk

-Nyla Matuk is the author of "Sumptuary Laws."
-Her poetry has also appeared in several literary journals in Canada, online at the Incongruous Quarterly and in the Archive of Poets at Greenboathouse Books.
-Nyla has published short fiction and essays in various literary journals including Event, Room of One's Own, Descant and Alphabet City's "Food and Trash" issues.
-She has also contributed journalism on architecture and literary topics as a freelancer to the Globe and Mail and numerous magazines.
+Nyla Matuk is the author of the poetry collections, "Sumptuary Laws" and "Stranger."
+Her poetry, fiction, and essays have also appeared in numerous literary journals including Event, Room of One's Own, Descant, The New Yorker and Poetry Review.
+She has also contributed journalism on architecture and literary topics as a freelancer to the Globe and Mail and various magazines.
+She is editor of an anthology of poems, "Resisting Canada."
 For more Nyla Matuk, go here.Go to curator page - Sean Michaels

 - Nick Mount